- PULLING Definition Meaning - Merriam-Webster

 to draw or haul toward oneself or itself, in a particular direction, or into a particular position: to pull a sled up a hill to draw or tug at with force to rend or tear: to pull a cloth to pieces

-- Pulling - Meaning, Definition English Examples - onlinevocabulary. com
+- Pulling - Definition, Meaning, and Examples in English

 - PULLING - Definition Meaning - Reverso English Dictionary